-It’s not as quiet as some generators but it is pretty quiet, similar to the noise level of typical conversation.
+It’s not as quiet as some generators, but it is pretty quiet, similar to the noise level of a typical conversation.
 At just over 50 pounds, it’s pretty lightweight.

 It has an H-handle design to make it easy for two people to carry.